tom-gilbertsons-lab/bandit-data-modelling/README.md

 nSamples = 2500
 ```

-(There are occasional divergent transitions in the fits- more commonly in the delta rule models.
-Addressing these was out of scope in this refit).\
+*(There are occasional divergent transitions in the fits; more commonly in the delta rule models but significantly fewer than in models from [Gilmour et.al.](doi.org/10.1093/brain/awae025).
+Addressing these was out of scope in this refit).*\
-`cmdPyStan` fits are written out as `.csv`  into `fits/[group]/[model]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv` so e.g. `AlphaSME_model-20251009150541_4.csv` is the 4th chain of one of our runs.
+`cmdPyStan` fits are written out as `.csv`  into `fits/[group]/[model]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv` so e.g. `AlphaSME_model-20251009150541_4.csv` is the 4th chain of one of our runs in early October 2025.

-In `./Fitting/analysis.ipynb` the fits are loaded, converted to [Arviz](https://python.arviz.org/en/stable/) inference data objects for a quick check of posteriors and formats, then written out to MATLAB as `per_subject_draws.mat`.
+`./Fitting/analysis.ipynb` loads fits and converts to [Arviz](https://python.arviz.org/en/stable/) inference data objects for a quick check of posteriors and formats, then our paramters of interest are written out to MATLAB as `per_subject_draws.mat`.

-If you run fits and aborted mid run, or ran more than one fit without redirecting output, there may be extra csvs in `fits/[group]/[model]/` that could cause issues in the postprocessing code (and should just be removed from this directory instead).
+If you run fits and abort mid run, or ran more than one fit without redirecting output, there may be extra csvs in `fits/[group]/[model]/` that could cause issues in the postprocessing code (and should just be removed from the given directory instead).

 ## Model comparison  `./ModelComparison`

-Suggest using the parfor for significant speedup to calculate the log-likelihood (and suppress/ignore broadcast var warnings; keep an eye on RAM etc).
+Suggest using the parfor for significant speedup to calculate the log-likelihood (suppress/ignore broadcast var warnings and keep an eye on RAM).

 See `model_comparison.m` script and `model_comparisons.mat`; which contains several different ways of asking the data which was model the best fit.

 ### Bayes Information Criterion and Liklihood Per Trial

-After running though PSIS-LOO for model comparison (gold standard in the field) found the pareto k-values were as follows (see [here](https://mc-stan.org/loo/reference/pareto-k-diagnostic.html) for more).
+After running though PSIS-LOO for model comparison (standard in the behavioural data modelling field) found the pareto k-values were as follows (see [here](https://mc-stan.org/loo/reference/pareto-k-diagnostic.html) for more).

          Group         k < p7    0.7< k < 1    k > 1
     _______________    ______    __________    _____